Learning Through Teaching

 Customized Approach

 A critical feature of the course is the individualized mentoring offered on-site by the faculty consultant and developed according to your school’s professional needs.
-Whether the program is for your teachers at a particular grade level, in a specific subject area, or across the curriculum, we will customize the training to benefit you the most.
-Training is offered at your site—during the academic year or as an intensive one- to two-week summer option.
+Whether the program is for your teachers at a particular grade level, in a specific subject area, or across the curriculum, we will customize the course to benefit you the most.
+Classes are offered at your site—during the academic year or as an intensive one- to two-week summer option.

 Graduate Credit